 The unladen weight that is applicable for the calculation of the CO2 target level is the weight cited in the type approval.
 For vehicles without type approval, the unladen weight is based on the data in the Certificate of Conformity: here it is the actual mass of the vehicle (position 13.2) that is applicable (if known), otherwise it is the mass in running order (position 13).
 For vehicles without type approval, without a Certificate of Conformity and for which the CO2 emissions are calculated in accordance with Appendix 4 of the CO2 Ordinance, a weight certificate has to be submitted that has been issued by a calibrated weighing machine.
 The vehicle identification number (VIN) of the car to be tested has to be indicated on the weight certificate.

 Since 1 January 2019, the amounts of the penalty are no longer graduated.
-The manufacturer or importer will have to pay the federal government CHF 111 for each gram, starting from 0.1 gram in excess of the target.
-The sanction amounts will be redefined for each year.
-The amounts applicable in the European Union and the exchange rate are taken into account (Art.
-13 CO2 Act).
+The manufacturer or importer will have to pay the federal government 109 Swiss francs for each gram, starting from 0.1 gram in excess of the target.
+The penalty amounts will be redefined for each year.
+The amounts applicable in the European Union and the exchange rate will be taken into account (Article 13, CO2 Act).